 \subsection{Batch normalization is harmful}

-Batch normalization (BN)~\cite{ioffe2015batch} has been widely used in neural networks to stabilize and accelerate trainings.
+Batch normalization (BN)~\cite{ioffe2015batch} has been widely used in neural networks to stabilize and accelerate training.
 It also has been applied to the pan-sharpening task for improving performance~\cite{scarpa2018target,dian2018deep}.
-However, recent studies have suggested that batch normalization may be unnecessary in low level visions~\cite{lim2017enhanced}.
-It brings two burdens: firstly, BN operation requires amount of storage and computational resources, which could be used to add more convolutional layers.
-Secondly, BN layers get rid of scale information, which is helpful for recognition tasks, however, is harmful for scale-sensitive tasks, such as image super-resolution and pan-sharpening.
-We add a BN layer after each convolution layer for comparison.
+However, recent studies have suggested that batch normalization may be unnecessary in low-level visions~\cite{lim2017enhanced}.
+It brings two burdens: firstly, BN operation requires an amount of storage and computational resources, which could be used to add more convolutional layers.
+Secondly, BN layers get rid of scale information, which is helpful for recognition tasks, however, is harmful to scale-sensitive tasks, such as image super-resolution and pan-sharpening.
+We add a BN layer into each block for comparison.
 The results are given in Table~\ref{lable:differentconfigs}.
 We can observe that adding BN layers severely decrease the performance, especially on the QB and WV-2 images.
-Thus, in this work we remove all the BN layers from our models.
+Thus, in this work, we remove all the BN layers from our models.